Kingxukai/linux/Documentation/hid/hid-transport.rst

 HID core requires transport drivers to follow a given design.
 A Transport driver must provide two bi-directional I/O channels to each HID device.
-These channels must not necessarily be bi-directional in the hardware itself.
+These channels must not necessarily be bi-directional in the woke hardware itself.
 A transport driver might just provide 4 uni-directional channels.
 Or it might multiplex all four on a single physical channel.
 However, in this document we will describe them as two bi-directional channels as they have several